maximilian-kruse/SPIN/README.md

 ## Getting Started

 SPIN depends on a mixture of pip and conda dependencies, which can be efficiently managed using [Pixi](https://pixi.sh/latest/).
-To get started, simply run in the root directory
+To set up a virtual environment in which SPIN can be run, simply execute in the project root directory:

 ```bash
 pixi install -e all